Osgood Schlatter Disease: Why the Cause is Back-Related

 I know now that my specific prognosis should have been closer to 2-3 weeks, not most of my mid-late teens.

 Is There a Better Explanation Than Growing Pains?

 As mentioned above, it’s important to acknowledge that our current thinking does make sense.
-Growing plus activity could logically create pain and dysfunction on its own.
+Growth plus activity could logically create pain and dysfunction on its own.

 Yes OSD is still an overload and irritation of the knee.

-Yes the bump at the top of the shin is susceptible in young athletes as it’s yet to become rock-solid, permanent adult bone.
+Yes, the bump at the top of the shin is susceptible with young athletes as it’s yet to become rock-solid, permanent adult bone.